Skip to content

 See also: Cross-border child protection cases: the 1996 Hague Convention (DfE) and The International Child Abduction and Contact Unit.

 As well as threats to the welfare of children from within their families, children may be vulnerable to abuse or exploitation from outside their families.
+This is often referred to as extra-familial harm.
 These extra-familial threats might arise at school and other educational establishments, from within peer groups, or more widely from within the wider community and/or online.

 Assessments of children in such cases should consider whether wider environmental factors are undermining effective intervention being undertaken to reduce risk with the child and family.
 Parents and carers have little influence over the contexts in which the abuse takes place and the young person's experiences of this extra-familial abuse can undermine parent-child relationships.